-The two major diachronic pathways to clausal complexity can both lead, at least potentially, to co-lexicalization, and thus to morphologically complex verbal words.
-The dispersal of verbs among objects in serial clauses certainly lowers the potential for such co-lexicalization in serial-verb languages.
-But as the Kalam data indicate, this tendency is far from absolute.
+The two major diachronic pathways to clausal complexity can both lead, at least potentially, to co-lexicalization and complex verbal words.
+The dispersal of verbs among objects in serial clauses certainly lowers the potential for such co-lexicalization in serial clauses.
+But as the Kalam data show, this tendency is not absolute.
 My own suspicion is that Kalam serial clauses represents a more advance diachronic stage, where serial verbs have by and large been stripped bare of their finite morphology.
-In contrast, the serial constructions in both the Miskitu and Akan are probably diachronically much younger, so that much of the verbal morphology found in clause chains is still found in the 'condensed' serial clauses.
+In contrast, both the Miskitu and Akan systems are probably diachronically much younger, so that much of the verbal morphology found in clause chains is still found in the 'condensed' serial clauses.